 “Entitlement System” means an electronic system or network configuration via which Access IDs are entitled to Use Information and which further controls for each Access ID and each Reportable Unit the actual Use to Information and which it provides complete records on.

-“ESP Service” means the Redistribution of Real-Time Data obtained through Direct Access to Clients that provide an ASP Service and/or to Clients that are Trading Members (i) in a Recipient-Controlled manner via the provision of layer three routing (physical mutualized network access, point-to-point leased lines, to the SFTI® backbone) connecting the Trading Member to Euronext’s Information network and facilitating the flow of such Real-Time Data from Euronext to the Trading Member without any interference, i.e. without storing, processing, displaying, consuming and/or re-arranging the information and without manipulating and/or moderating the Information in form and content in any way and (ii) where such service has obtained ESP Service status from Euronext subject to and in accordance with clause 11.2 of the EMDA Redistribution Policy.
+“ESP Service” means the Redistribution of Real-Time Data obtained through Direct Access to Clients that provide an ASP Service and/or to Clients that are Trading Members (i) in a Recipient-Controlled manner via the provision of layer three routing (physical mutualized network access, point-to-point leased lines, to the Euronext network) connecting the Trading Member to Euronext’s Information network and facilitating the flow of such Real-Time Data from Euronext to the Trading Member without any interference, i.e. without storing, processing, displaying, consuming and/or re-arranging the information and without manipulating and/or moderating the Information in form and content in any way and (ii) where such service has obtained ESP Service status from Euronext subject to and in accordance with clause 11.2 of the EMDA Redistribution Policy.

 “Euronext” means Euronext N.V., a public limited liability company, incorporated under the laws of the Netherlands, having its registered office and principal place of business at Beursplein 5, 1012JW Amsterdam, the Netherlands.